Coastal Community Planning and Development

 This training is delivered in two parts.

 - Online: Participants complete a 1-2 hour online component using a step-by-step guide.

 - In person: A one-day, in-person workshop builds from the online material.
 The workshop incorporates a local speaker, offers group exercises, and provides information on tools participants can use to implement alternative growth approaches in their community.
 The workshop is offered at various host facilities (visit the full training calendar).

 You will learn how to

 - Describe the primary drivers that influence growth and development patterns

 - Recognize social, environmental, and economic impacts and benefits of various development patterns

-- Assess the current state of growth and development in their communities
+- Assess the current state of growth and development in your community

-- Employ useful tools and resources available to further alternative growth efforts
+- Employ useful tools and resources available to further smart growth efforts

 - Communicate effectively with stakeholders about coastal planning and development